miso-lims/walkthroughs/workshop/2-projects.md

 ### Add a project overview

-Project overviews allow you to specify the origin of a specific set of samples that are part of the project.
+_Project Overviews_ specify the origin of a specific set of samples that are part of the project.
 For example, if you are receiving some samples from a clinician and other samples from a hospital, you can enter the expected numbers of samples from each and indicate how many of them passed quality